nais/doc/reference/kyverno-policies.md

 # Kyverno policies

+Nais uses kyverno to enforce policies on kubernetes resources.

 ## 001 - Add spot toleration

 This policy adds a toleration for pods to be deployed to nodes on spot